 Arrive at the Major Plaza of the Constitution.
 This Plaza is the heart of the Historic Center of the city.
 It is surrounded by important monuments such as the National, the Metropolitan Cathedral, the Portal of Commerce and Centenarian Park.

 Finally, we will visit the Central Market, which is located behind the Metropolitan Cathedral, in the basement of the Tabernacle Plaza.
-It is divided by different sectors of products, where you will find from spices to beautiful memories of jade made in Guatemala.
+It is divided by different sectors of products, where you will find spices to beautiful jades made in Guatemala.

 Ending the tour, we return you to your hotel at Guatemala City.